 On June 18, 2018, in connection with the Faymar Agreement, the Company and Goldstone entered into a subscription receipt agreement (the "Subscription Receipt Agreement") pursuant to which the Company issued 200,000 subscription receipts ("Subscription Receipts").
-Each Subscription Receipt shall, without further payment of any additional consideration, be deemed to have subscribed for one common share issuable upon conversion of the Subscription Receipts, on the earlier of one of the following events: (i) the Company completes an initial public offering and the common shares are listed for trading on a recognized public stock exchange; or (ii) the Company completing a plan of arrangement, amalgamation, reverse takeover, qualifying transaction or any other business combination pursuant to which the common shares (or shares of the resulting issuer) are listed for trading on a recognized stock exchange.
-This prospectus qualifies the distribution of 200,000 common shares issuable upon conversion of the Subscription Receipts is upon conversion of the Subscription Receipts is conversion of the Subscription Receipts are listed for trading on a recognized stock exchange.
-This prospectus qualifies the distribution of 200,000 common shares issuable upon conversion of the Subscription Receipts in connection with the Offering.
+Each Subscription Receipt, without further payment of any additional consideration, was deemed to have subscribed for one common share issuable upon conversion of the Subscription Receipts the Company completing an initial public offering and the common shares are listed for trading on a recognized public stock exchange.
+The prospectus filed on October 4, 2019 qualified the distribution of 200,000 common shares issued upon conversion of the Subscription Receipts.